 It hasn't been a banner year for the American Israel Public Affairs Committee.
-After coming out the loser in a public collision with President Bush over loan guarantees for Israel, being dressed down by Israeli Prime Minister Rabin, and facing revelations by a former employee first aired in the Washington Report that AIPAC runs a stealth operation to discredit American critics of the Jewish state, Israel's Washington, DC lobby ended the year with the resignation of its president, David Steiner, for, as his colleagues tell it, exaggerating AIPAC's influence both with Bill Clinton and with former Republican Secretary of State James Baker III.
+After coming out the loser in a public collision with President Bush over loan guarantees for Israel, being dressed down by Israeli Prime Minister Rabin, and facing revelations by a former employee first aired in the Washington Report on Middle East Affairs, that AIPAC runs a stealth operation to discredit American critics of the Jewish state, Israel's Washington, DC lobby ended the year with the resignation of its president, David Steiner, for, as his colleagues tell it, exaggerating AIPAC's influence both with Bill Clinton and with former Republican Secretary of State James Baker III.

 The day after Clinton's election to the presidency should have been a joyous one for AIPAC.
 But instead, AIPAC's leaders awoke Nov.
 4 to a page 3 story in the Washington Times announcing that Steiner, AIPAC's unpaid president, had resigned after being caught telling a prospective political donor on the telephone that the lobbying organization was "negotiating" with Clinton over whom the Democratic candidate would appoint as secretary of state and as his national security adviser should he win the election.
 When asked if AIPAC would participate in the selection of the new secretary of state, Steiner said, "We'll have access."

 Steiner told this to Harry Katz of New York City on Oct.
 22, not knowing that Katz was taping the conversation.
 He turned the tape over to the Washington Times.
 The tape's authenticity is not in dispute.
 (See the transcript of the phone conversation on page 13.)